dandalion98/stellar-pay/README.md

 `StellarAccountEffect` provides parsing for Stellar account effects.

 # Usage
-To see how it can be used, please see s-cli and s-shell, which makes use of this library.
+To see how it can be used, please see s-cli, s-shell, and mirrorbot, which makes use of this library.

 #### Sample Usage
 ```javascript